awakcon1234/BoatRacing/README.md

  - `/boatracing setup selinfo` — debug info about your current selection

 ### Guided setup (wizard)
-- Start: `/boatracing setup wizard start`
+- Start: `/boatracing setup wizard` (single entrypoint)
-- The wizard auto-advances when each step is completed; use `/boatracing setup wizard back` if you need to return to the previous step.
-- Status/cancel: `/boatracing setup wizard status` and `/boatracing setup wizard cancel`

-The wizard gives concise English instructions with the exact next command to type.
-After each setup action (e.g., `addstart`, `setfinish`, `setpit`, `addcheckpoint`) it re‑prompts you with what to do next.
-Use `/boatracing setup wand` if you need the selection tool.
+- Auto‑advance when possible.
+Navigation appears as clickable emojis on every step: ⟵ Back, ℹ Status, ✖ Cancel.

+The wizard provides concise, colorized instructions with clickable actions.
+Steps: Starts → Finish → Start lights (5 required) → Pit area (optional) → Checkpoints (optional) → Laps → Done.
+It does not auto‑start races; the final prompt suggests opening registration for the currently selected track.
+Use `/boatracing setup wand` to get the selection tool.

 Notes:
-- Checkpoints must be passed in order every lap before crossing finish.
+- Checkpoints (if configured) must be passed in order every lap before crossing finish; when none are configured, crossing finish counts the lap directly.
-- Pit lane applies a time penalty when entered (configurable).
+- Pit area (if configured) applies a time penalty when entered (configurable).
-- Starts are used to place racers before the race (first N participants get the first N slots).
+- Starts are used to place racers before the race (first N registered participants get the first N slots).

 ## Racing and registration
 - `/boatracing race help` — lists race commands
-- `/boatracing race open [laps]` — open a registration window and broadcast it (default laps from config)
+- `/boatracing race open <track>` — open a registration window on the selected track and broadcast it
-- `/boatracing race join` — join the registration (you must be in a team)
+- `/boatracing race join <track>` — join the registration (you must be in a team)
-- `/boatracing race leave` — leave the registration
+- `/boatracing race leave <track>` — leave the registration
-- `/boatracing race force` — force start immediately with the registered participants
+- `/boatracing race force <track>` — force start immediately with the registered participants (requires at least one registered)
-- `/boatracing race start [laps]` — start now with eligible players: if a registration is open it uses the registered participants; otherwise it uses all online players who are in a team (bypasses registration)
+- `/boatracing race start <track>` — start now with the registered participants (requires registration)
-- `/boatracing race stop` — stop and announce results
+- `/boatracing race stop <track>` — stop and announce results; also cancels registration if still open
-- `/boatracing race status` — current race/registration status (includes active track name)
+- `/boatracing race status <track>` — current race/registration status for that track

 Race logic highlights:
-- Laps count only when all checkpoints in order have been collected for the lap.
+- With checkpoints configured, laps count only after collecting all checkpoints in order; if no checkpoints are set, crossing finish counts the lap.
-- Entering the pit lane adds a fixed time penalty to the racer’s total time.
+- Entering the pit area (when configured) adds a fixed time penalty to the racer’s total time.
+ - Moving forward before the countdown ends (false start) adds a fixed time penalty.
+	- You can disable pit and false-start penalties via config flags.
 - Results are broadcast sorted by total time = elapsed + penalties.
-- On start, racers are placed on start slots facing forward (pitch 0) and mounted into their selected boat type.
+- On start, racers are placed on unique start slots facing forward (pitch 0) and auto‑mounted into their selected boat type.
+- If 5 start lights are configured, a left-to-right lamp countdown runs (1 per second) before the race starts; lamps are lit via block data (no redstone power required).
+- Total laps come from configuration (`racing.laps`) and/or the track’s saved setting; `open` and `start` don’t accept a laps argument.

 ### Tab‑completion
 - Root: `teams`, `race`, `setup`, `reload`, `version`, `admin` (filtered by permissions)
+- Teams: `create`, `rename`, `color`, `join`, `leave`, `boat`, `number`, `confirm`, `cancel` (rename/color are admin‑only via command; GUI for members can be enabled via config)
-- Teams: `create`, `rename`, `color`, `join`, `leave`, `boat`, `number`, `confirm`, `cancel` (note: rename/color are admin-only via command)
+ - Teams: `create`, `rename`, `color`, `join`, `leave`, `boat`, `number`, `confirm`, `cancel` (rename/color are admin‑only via command; GUI for members can be enabled via config).
+Disband is not exposed as a player command; it’s a GUI action when enabled.
-- Setup: `help`, `wand`, `wizard`, `addstart`, `clearstarts`, `setfinish`, `setpit`, `addcheckpoint`, `clearcheckpoints`, `show`, `selinfo`
+- Setup: `help`, `wand`, `wizard`, `addstart`, `clearstarts`, `setfinish`, `setpit`, `addcheckpoint`, `clearcheckpoints`, `addlight`, `clearlights`, `show`, `selinfo`
-- Race: `help`, `open`, `join`, `leave`, `force`, `start`, `stop`, `status`
+- Race: `help`, `open`, `join`, `leave`, `force`, `start`, `stop`, `status` — when a subcommand expects `<track>`, tab‑completion lists existing track names.
 - `color` lists all DyeColors
 - `boat` lists allowed boat types (normal first, then chest variants)
 - `join` suggests existing team names